sushmarchandran/cloud-tsa/istio-analytics/README.md

 When a new version of a microservice (the _canary_) is rolled out, a _canary analysis_ is performed to verify how the new version compares to the previous one with respect to performance and errors.
 A _fine-grain analysis_ further identifies which parts of the new code might be slower.
 The _holistic_ aspect enables one to understand how the canary affects the entire application, considering all its constituting microservices.
 Distributed-tracing data collected by Istio enables all of the above.

-The following screenshots show the fine-grain, holistic canary analysis for a modified version of Istio's _bookinfo_ sample application.
+The following screenshots show the fine-grain, holistic canary analysis for a modified version of Istio's _Bookinfo_ sample application.
 In this scenario, the _reviews_ microservice is undergoing a canary rollout where version 2 is the baseline and version 3 is the canary (see the inputs below).

 *Inputs:*